engineblock/engineblock-docs/docsrc/content/user-guide/standard_yaml.md

 ## Blocks

-All the basic primitives describe above (names, statements, bindings, params, tags) can be used to describe and parameterize a set of statements in a yaml document.
-Sometimes you need to structure your statements in a more sophisticated way.
+All the basic primitives described above (names, statements, bindings, params, tags) can be used to describe and parameterize a set of statements in a yaml document.
+In some scenarios, however, you may need to structure your statements in a more sophisticated way.
 You might want to do this if you have a set of common statement forms or parameters that need to apply to many statements, or perhaps if you have several *different* groups of statements that need to be configured independently.

 This is where blocks become useful: